 OISD-STD-117.
 Control panel shall have different patterns codes as under:

-- FIRE: For fire situation, the siren shall be wailing sound for 2 minutes.
+- FIRE: For fire situations, the siren shall be a wailing sound for 2 minutes.

 - DISASTER: For disaster situations, the siren shall be wailing sound for 2 minutes repeated thrice with a gap of 10 seconds.

-- TEST SIREN: For testing, the siren shall be straight run sound for 2 minutes.
+- TEST SIREN: For testing, the siren shall be a straight run sound for 2 minutes.

 - Level 1: This is an emergency or an incident which

 - can be effectively and safely managed, and contained within the site, location or installation by the available resources;

 - has no impact outside the site, location, or installation.

 - Level 2: This is an emergency or an incident which –